linehan/plm/README.md

 ## Compression
 PLM-1 operates on binary streams using arithmetic coding to compress each bit, builds predictive models based on dynamic contexts, and usees a neutral network to perform context mixing, blending the models to give a better prediction.

 This approach is heavily inspired by `paq7`/`paq8`, which themselves nearly satisfy the axioms.
-However PLM-1 is written in C, and a good deal simpler.
+However PLM-1 is written in C (rather than C++) and is a good deal simpler.
 This makes it easier to perform research with.